SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 You can use an on-screen calculator for all math questions.

-The digital format is designed to reduce test time and improve efficiency without compromising accuracy.
 Knowing what to expect makes a big difference, so take time to practice with digital tools and get used to the test environment in advance.

 Planning ahead can seriously change the game when it comes to your SAT journey.
-Taking the SAT test at the right time means less pressure, more opportunities to improve, and a better shot at hitting your college goals.
+Taking the Digital SAT at the right time means less pressure, more opportunities to improve, and a better shot at hitting your college goals.

 Aim to take your first SAT in Grade 11, ideally in the spring (March to May) or early summer (June or August).
+This gives you enough time to review your results and retake the test in Grade 12 if needed.

 The SAT is offered 7 times a year: March, May, June, August, October, November, and December.